liuanji/WU-UCT/README.md

 # P-UCT
 A novel parallel UCT algorithm with linear speedup and negligible performance loss.
-To allow easy extension to other environments, we include a environment [wrapper file](./Env/EnvWrapper.py)
+This package provide demo on Atari games (see [Running](##Running)） To allow easy extension to other environments, we include an environment [wrapper file](./Env/EnvWrapper.py)

 # Introduction